 MTI conducts an open, broad-based process for soliciting and selecting transportation research projects.
 High-quality proposals that best match the results of the needs assessment and the objectives and research emphasis areas of the institute are selected for funding.

-The Mineta Transportation Institute’s Emerging Leader Seed Grant Program seeks to engage and develop leadership capacity among junior faculty.
-This program supports faculty in the first five years of an academic position who are interested in exploring transportation research problems aligned with MTI’s research goals and objectives.
+The Mineta Transportation Institute’s Emerging Leader Seed Grant Program seeks to engage and develop leadership capacity among tenure-track faculty.
+This program supports faculty in the first five years of an academic tenure-track position at SJSU who are interested in exploring transportation research problems aligned with MTI’s research goals and objectives.

 Submittal Deadline: Open until annual funds are exhausted